verana-labs/verifiable-trust-vpr-spec/spec.md

 - **Trust is a subscription**: because the [[ref: trust unit peg value]] declines each [[ref: epoch]] by `tu_decay_rate`, a static deposit loses fiat value over time.
 The trust score therefore reflects **recent** paid usage: earned, never bought, and gone if not maintained.
 - **network-level penalties**: If a participant violates the [[ref: governance framework]] of the [[ref: VPR]] or engages in **fraudulent activity**, their **trust deposit may be partially or fully slashed** by the [[ref: VPR]]'s governance authority.
 The obligation is recorded in [[ref: main fiat currency]] at the **mint-time cost basis** of the slashed trust units — what was originally paid for them, not their decayed value: trust scores decay, **liabilities do not**, and misbehavior costs the same whether the deposit was funded yesterday or a year ago.
 - **ecosystem-level penalties**: If a participant operates within an ecosystem (e.g., as a [[ref: grantor]], [[ref: issuer]], [[ref: verifier]], or [[ref: holder]],...) and **fails to comply** with that ecosystem’s governance framework (EGF), the **portion of its trust deposit minted in the context of that ecosystem** can be slashed by the corresponding ecosystem governance authority.
 - While a slash obligation is unrepaid, the corporation's `Participant` entries are **non-trustable** and no new trust units can be minted: within the slashing ecosystem for an ecosystem slash, network-wide for a network slash.
+Obligations are recorded on-chain as public `SlashObligation` entries.
 Repayment is made in [[ref: native denom]] worth the cost-basis obligation at current rates, and **restores the slashed trust units** at their decayed current value: the gap between the basis paid and the value restored is the penalty premium, and restoring trust costs **more tokens when the token is cheap**.
 - Holding a large trust deposit **does not grant governance rights** in the [[ref: VPR]]: participants who generate high transaction volume **cannot gain control** over the governance of the [[ref: VPR]] solely through usage or deposit size.

 This system ensures that participation in the trust ecosystem is backed by economic accountability, reinforcing the integrity, governability and verifiability of the [[ref: VPR]].